 With these roles defined, the next step is to clarify the chain of events and where and how input should work.
 While the following sections are followed by all, how an editor cuts is up to them.
 Some may do a layout and then a rough; some may edit a final version from the start adding music and graphics as they come upon them in the script.

-Assembly and rough edit of the piece
+Assembly and Rough Edit of the Piece

 Editor, producer, and writer [content specialist].